Jacob of Edessa: Language

+Jacob’s deep knowledge of both Greek and Syriac allowed him to become one of the most important translators and terminologists of his time.
+Working in a culturally Hellenized milieu, he did not merely borrow Greek words but integrated Greek as a "graphic instrument" within Syriac writing.
+His translations from Greek into Syriac, along with his creation of new terms and refinement of existing ones, had a lasting impact on the development of Syriac vocabulary, especially in theological discourse.
+This was especially significant during the Christological controversies of the 5th and 6th centuries, when many non-Chalcedonian Christians from the Levant and Asia Minor were expelled eastward to Mesopotamia.
+They brought their Greek and Antiochian traditions and praxes with them, necessitating translations of their theological works into Syriac.
+Jacob played a major role in standardizing Greek theological terminology in Syriac and revising earlier translations for greater accuracy and clarity.

 Although Syriac was his primary medium, Jacob also demonstrated some knowledge of Hebrew.
 He identified Hebrew — not Aramaic, as was commonly perceived at the time — as the original language of humanity spoken by Adam.
 He took pride in the kinship between the Hebrews and his own people, as well as the linguistic similarities of their languages.
 Jacob often expressed regret for not having mastered Hebrew more fully.

 Writings

 Jacob of Edessa was a prolific and versatile writer whose surviving corpus, though only partially published, spans theology, biblical studies, canon law, liturgy, philosophy, grammar, history, and translation.
 Many of his works are preserved only in later quotations by authors such as Gregory Bar Hebraeus and Michael the Syrian.
 Early bibliographic accounts, such as Giuseppe Simone Assemani's Bibliotheca Orientalis and William Wright's Catalogue of the Syriac Manuscripts in the British Museum (1911), are significant sources for identifying his extant writings.